 The American Association of Nude Recreation (link contains nudity) lists approximately 260 clothing optional resorts, beaches, and RV campgrounds across North America.

-If you are considering a trip to a nude beach for the first time, read up on these 10 nude beach etiquette rules.
-Of most importance: use a lot of sunscreen and do not gawk at others.
+If you are considering a trip to a nude beach for the first time, familiarize yourself with nude beach rules and etiquette.
+Of most importance: use plenty of sunscreen and do not gawk at others.

 01 of 07

 Of all the nude beaches in the world, San Francisco's Baker Beach probably has the best view.
 This beach is set below the Presidio and shielded by rocky crags.
 On a clear day, Baker Beach offers a great view of the Golden Gate Bridge.
 Only the northernmost end of the half-mile-long beach is reserved for clothing-optional sunbathers.

 02 of 07

 While nude beaches are illegal in San Diego, authorities tend to turn a blind eye to clothing optional recreation at Black's Beach as it is fairly secluded and hard to access.
 Located about half an hour northwest of San Diego in La Jolla, Black's Beach is the top nude beach destination in southern California.

 Considered "one of the greatest success stories in North American nudism," according to American Association of Nude Recreation, Haulover Beach is as fine a beach as any in southern Florida.
 This 99-acre clothing optional beach is in the Bal Harbour area of Miami.
 It attracts nearly 1.4 million visitors thanks to its white sands, warm waters, and a festive atmosphere.